Party Girl (1958 film): Production

 Making Party Girl was not a good experience for Ray.
-Having had problems with his last two, independently-produced films, and physically debilitated by the experiences, he signed to direct a studio film for MGM in order to get the security of one of the major Hollywood studios, and to work again with an earlier collaborator, Charles Schnee; the two had worked together on 1948's They Live by Night, and Schnee was scheduled to be the producer of Party Girl.
+Having had problems with his last two independently produced films, and physically debilitated by the experiences, he signed to direct for MGM in order to get the security of one of the major Hollywood studios and to work again with an earlier collaborator, Charles Schnee; the two had worked together on 1948's They Live by Night, and Schnee was scheduled to be the producer of Party Girl.
 MGM was interested in Ray because he had grown up and gone to college in Chicago during Prohibition and could recreate the atmosphere of the time and place, which Ray was eager to do.
-Schnee, however, was replaced by Joe Pasternak, a specialist in musicals, and Ray discovered that he had little input into the writing of the script, which was already finished when he signed on, by comedy specialist George Wells.
+Schnee, however, was replaced by Joe Pasternak, a specialist in musicals, and Ray discovered that he had little input into the writing of the script, which was already finished when he signed on by comedy specialist George Wells.

-Ray was barred by MGM's protocols from being involved in the direction of the musical numbers, even to the extent of discussing Charisse's character in relation to the numbers.
+Ray was barred by MGM's protocols from being involved in the direction of the musical numbers, even to the extent of discussing Charisse's character in relation to them.
 Ray also wanted to use period music to help recreate the era, but MGM, concerned that it would limit the film's public appeal, rejected that idea.
 Ray had also planned on three days of location shooting in Chicago, but when the film went past its schedule – partly because of the musicians' strike, partly due to Charisse's long illness – these days were cancelled.
-In the end, Ray had limited input into the film, besides personal directorial style.
+In the end Ray had limited input on the film besides personal directorial style.
 Ray said about the film: When I couldn't contribute as much as I wanted to the script, I tried to do the next best thing in color and performance, to [capture] the kind of bizarre reality [of the time], which permitted people who lived that life to believe that theirs was the only reality.
 Film noir historian Eddie Muller called Ray's use of color in Party Girl "nothing short of dazzling".

 Musical numbers

-The musical numbers were choreographed by Robert Sidney, who was forced to rehearse in Mexico with stand-ins because of a musicians' strike which ultimately caused the studios to disband their in-house orchestras.
-When Charisse filmed her numbers, she danced to a pre-recorded drum track in one case, and to performers who were miming in the other.
-After the strike was settled, Andre Previn composed the music, uncredited.
-Director Ray was not allowed to direct the musical numbers, because MGM's policy was that musical numbers were directed by the choreographer.
-He was not even allowed to talk to Charisse about her acting when it concerned the numbers.
+The musical numbers were choreographed by Robert Sidney, who was forced to rehearse in Mexico with stand-ins because of a musicians' strike, which ultimately caused the studios to disband their in-house orchestras.
+When Charisse filmed her numbers, she danced to a pre-recorded drum track in one case and to performers who were miming in the other.
+After the strike was settled, Andre Previn composed the music uncredited.
+Nicholas Ray was not allowed to direct the musical numbers because MGM's policy was that musical numbers were directed by the choreographer.
+He was not even allowed to talk to Charisse about her acting during these sequences.

 Box office

-According to MGM records, the film earned $1,130,000 in the US and Canada and $1,250,000 elsewhere, resulting in a profit of $454,000.
+According to MGM records, the film earned $1,130,000 in the U.S. and Canada and $1,250,000 elsewhere, resulting in a profit of $454,000.